Visiting Quito was never really on my radar.

 Needless to say, I was pretty nervous on my way to Quito.
 But I was VERY pleasantly surprised – I didn’t get ANY of those dangerous vibes (and it’s not because I’m naive, I’m well-versed in feeling unsafe).

-I did maintain normal safety standards — including carrying a slash proof, theft preventing purse, keeping my passport in a safe, not wearing valuables, and not drinking excessively or walking alone in empty streets at night — but I was honestly shocked by how safe I felt, especially considering I’d ramped myself up for a scary experience.
+I did maintain normal safety standards — including carrying a slash-proof, theft-preventing purse, keeping my passport in a safe, not wearing valuables, and not drinking excessively or walking alone in empty streets at night — but I was honestly shocked by how safe I felt, especially considering I’d ramped myself up for a scary experience.

 I hung out in the Mariscal and Historic neighborhoods the vast majority of my time, and I can highly recommend both as safe for solo female travelers.
 The area in between can apparently be a bit sketchy in places, so instead of walking (my normal preference), I did take a radio cab (called by a restaurant or hotel).

-Ecuador uses American dollars for everything…
+8. Quito (and Ecuador in general) uses American dollars for everything…

 And the $1 denomination isn’t a bill, it’s a Sacagewa coin!